 Interference from heterophilic antibodies

 Heterophilic antibodies are found in human patient serum and plasma.
 They are poly-reactive antibodies recognising IgG from different animal species.
-These antibodies are non-specific, have no defined antigen and bind to the Fc region of the assay antibody causing a false positive test signal.
+These antibodies are non-specific, have no defined antigen and can bind to the Fc region of the assay antibody causing a false positive test signal.
 Heterophilic antibodies found in patient serum react with mouse (HAMA) and rat IgG.
-Since conventional specific and high affinity monoclonal antibodies can only be obtained from the mouse and rat, heterophilic antibodies present a limitation for a diagnostic test.
-Chimeric monoclonal antibodies (in particular human chimeric antibodies) are an obvious solution to the problem.
-Human chimeric antibody can be genetically engineered by fusing the mouse or rat (or other species) variable regions (VH and VL) with a human constant domain (Figure 1).
+Since conventional specific and high affinity monoclonal antibodies can only be obtained from the mouse and rat, heterophilic antibodies can be a limitation in diagnostic tests.
+Chimeric monoclonal antibodies (in particular human chimeric antibodies) are a solution to this problem.

 Chimeric antibodies for in vitro R&D

-- Chimeric antibodies allow the antibody to be tailored to a specific application without being limited by the original antibody species
+- Chimeric antibodies allow the antibody to be tailored to a specific application – they are not limited to the original antibody species.

-- Chimeric antibodies allow the researcher the flexibility to adapt the monoclonal antibody of their choice to any platform or binding module/surface whilst retaining the original antibody’s specificity and sensitivity for a particular antigen, for example: protein microarray (chip) platforms or support beads.
+- Chimeric antibodies allow the researcher the flexibility to adapt the monoclonal antibody of their choice to any platform or binding module/surface.

-- Flow cytometry and IHC : Chimeric antibodies can circumvent potential non-specific binding issues associated with binding of secondary antibodies to the test cell or tissue (common problem for Flow Cytometry and IHC).
+- Flow cytometry and IHC : Chimeric antibodies can circumvent potential non-specific binding issues associated with binding of secondary antibodies to the test cell or tissue.

 Current Catalog of Chimeric Antibodies

 We offer a range of recombinant chimeric antibodies and fusion proteins for in vivo and in vitro applications.
 Our antibody engineering platform allows us to quickly generate chimeric versions of any monoclonal antibody in our catalog.
-We also offer a range of species specific and genetically engineered Fc domains (Fc Silent™) and species and isotype switching- for further information contact firstname.lastname@example.org.
+We also offer a range of species specific and genetically engineered Fc domains (e.g. Fc Silent™) and species and isotype switching.